Peter-L-SVK/PyLine/hooks/hooks-creation.md

 - **10-29**: Experimental/optional features

 ## License Best Practices
+- When usig third party libs, check license and use same one, if not possible to use different.
 - In case of different than GPL v3+ license hook need to be placed in different repo
 - These separate repos should be public and will be linked in docs